jacquessham/DashExamples/PlotlyTemplateFramework/TemplateExamples/readme.md

 ### lr_arguements.json
-This template is for line chart along with scatter points, ie, linear regression use cases.
+This template is for line chart along with scatter points, ie, linear regression use cases -- Line Chart for Linear Regression.
 Here are the required or optional columns:

 ```
 Coming soon...